vineeths96/Data-Engineering-Nanodegree/Project 6 Capstone Project/README.md

 #### 3. Database needs to be accessed by 100+ users simultaneously

 We are using cloud based services, which can be easily given access to the 100+ users.
+To improve the performance, we need more CPU resources with increased user count.
+Using a distributed database, we can to improve oour replications and partitioning to get faster query results for each user.
 If a group of users work on a specific subset of data or have an expensive query, we can also explore creating duplicate tables for them (if possible).